saintniyi/wcd-phase2-proj/README.md

   <br>

-  - **Daily Source**: Yelp review data is ingested daily from WeCloudData's public storage blob, with each folder named by the date in the format dt=Year-month-day.
-The data is ingested using Azure Data Factory on an incremental basis and then copied to the sink (destination) while maintaining the same folder structure, file format, and naming convention.
+  - **Daily Source**: The second Azure Data Factory pipeline ingests daily Yelp review data from WeCloudData's public blob storage in the cloud into Azure Data Lake Storage.
+A scheduler triggers the pipeline to run daily, ensuring the incremental ingestion of new data.
+The data in the public blob storage is organized into folders, with each day data in a folder named using the format `dt=Year-month-day`.
+This folder structure, along with the file format and naming conventions, is preserved when the data is copied to Azure Data Lake Storage.

   <br>
   <i>See screenshot of daily ingestion in Azure Data Factory below</i>